 Improving Soil Quality During and After Organic Transition

-Objective 2: Examine how soil organic matter (SOM) quantity and quality influence the interrelationships among soil fertility, crop resistance to pests and diseases, and environmental conservation of nutrients and carbon; and
+Objective 2: Examine how soil organic matter (SOM) quantity and quality influence the interrelationships among soil fertility, crop resistance to pests and diseases, and environmental conservation of nutrients and carbon.

 Objective 3: Determine which crop rotations and nutrient management practices will increase the crop’s competitiveness with weeds, build soil fertility, and maximize biological control of insect pests and diseases.

-In the first year of the sampling, distinct differences were noted in soil quality, with longer years in organic production leading to higher soil quality, but after three years, all organic farms exhibited similar high levels of soil quality, suggesting that soil response to organic transitioning rapidly leads to greater soil quality.
+In the first year of the sampling, distinct differences were noted in soil quality, with longer years in organic production leading to higher soil quality.
 Accomplishments and milestones included establishing a collaborative environment with farmer-cooperators with significant participation from farmers.
-Two of the farmer participants, Ron Rosmann and Earl Hafner, presented information on project results and concepts of soil quality in organic farming at the Iowa Organic Conference on November 19, 2007, at Iowa State University, Ames, Iowa, with a total of 292 farmers and ag professionals participating in these sessions.
-In 2008, Ron Rosmann held a Field Day at his farm and discussed project results and soil quality in organic operations.
-Project results were also discussed by Kathleen Delate at the Iowa Organic Conference on November 24, 2008, for 236 people.
+Two of the farmer participants, Ron Rosmann and Earl Hafner, presented information on project results and concepts of soil quality in organic farming at the Iowa Organic Conference on November 19, 2007, at Iowa State University, Ames, Iowa. a total of 92 farmers and ag professionals participated in these sessions.

 Impacts and Contributions/Outcomes